tomaszbabiuk/automate-everything/doc/features/Zero-conf-principle.md

 ### Example 2: "One-wire" devices
 _Automate Everything is automateically scannig for all available serial ports on every restart.
 When there's a 1-wire adapter connected to any USB ports, it will be immediatelly queried and all matching devices will be exposed as ports._

-The general approach is that *if something can be configured automatically - it will be added automatically* to the system.